jpsirois/lego-parts-shopping-helper/README.md

-# LEGO Parts Shopping Helper
+# LEGO® Parts Shopping Helper

 A Chrome extension that improve [Bricklink](http://www.bricklink.com/) & [LEGO Bricks & Pieces](https://service.lego.com/replacementparts) to help you be more efficient when shopping for LEGO® parts.